 - Retargeting - If you're not using this strategy yet, you're really missing out.
 It's a great way to promote your content to your existing audience through Facebook and Google AdWords or the industry leader, AdRoll.

-- Promoted Content – Two great services come to mind to promote your content, StumbleUpon and Reddit.
-Both are a great way to get more visibility and increase your monthly visitors, but don’t except your content to hit viral status with this method.
+- Promoted Content - Two great services come to mind to promote your content, StumbleUpon and Reddit.
+Both are a great way to get more visibility and increase your monthly visitors but don't expect your content to hit viral status with this method.